-This document shall be revised every $\underline{1}$ year or incrementally as significant changes occur.
+This document shall be revised every 1 year or incrementally as significant changes occur.
+PSEG Long Island Confidential.
+The intellectual property of LIPA.

-With input from the Operations team, the PIO and Communications team consider the expected impacts of an approaching storm and tailor outbound messages based on the types and degree of damage that may occur.
+With input from the Operations team, the Public Information Officer (PIO) and Communications team consider the expected impacts of an approaching storm and tailor outbound messages based on the types and degree of damage that may occur.
 The members of the team utilize many communication channels to encourage stakeholders to prepare for the storm, mitigate and respond to the impacts of power outages, and return to normal conditions as quickly and safely as possible.

 During a storm, the Communications team actively monitors storm conditions, potential and actual damage, road closures, and evacuation orders.
 They manage and track outages that directly affect LSE customers, Critical Facilities, and Managed Accounts.
-Assigned teams reach out to affected LSE customers to confirm their safety and restoration status.
+Assigned teams reach out to these affected customers to confirm their safety and restoration status.
 They develop and share information on damage assessments and set expectations relative to predicted outage durations and restoration times.

 Following a storm or emergency event that causes extended power outages, it is important that consistent and useful information be provided as widely and quickly as possible to allow customers to make informed decisions.
 Current protocols ensure that consistent, accurate, and timely information is shared across a broad range of platforms and communication channels, including press releases, e-mails, text messages, phone calls, and/or on social media and the company website to ensure communications are accessible to all customers.
+Issuance and dissemination of press releases will be timed to coincide with local news cycles.
+Additional pertinent information may be disseminated through a press release, outside of the established cycle, when conditions warrant.